rayalankenyon/rayalankenyon.github.io/_posts/2017-12-05-ludum-dare-40-post-mortem.md

 project later.
 As it stands I doubt I will understand the code a month from now without reading more than I should need to.
 # Success?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I've wanted to compete in Ludum Dare for years.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have wanted to compete in Ludum Dare for years.
 This is the first time I have taken the time to actually make something.
 The jam was great fun, and I will definitely be competing in the next one.
 For now I am going to take a break and work on pracitcing some art.
 In a few weeks I will find another jam to